Exorcism in the Catholic Church: Procedure

 The person subjected to exorcism may be restrained so that, in the view of the Church, they do not harm themselves or any person present.
 The exorcist then prays and commands the demons possessing the subject to retreat.
 The Catholic priest recites certain prayers – the Lord's Prayer, Hail Mary, and the Athanasian Creed.
 Exorcists use a cross and holy water and follow procedures listed in the Roman Ritual of the exorcism revised by the Vatican in 1999.
 Seasoned exorcists use the Rituale Romanum as a starting point, not always following the prescribed formula exactly.
 The official practice of exorcism is governed by the Vatican document De Exorcismis et Supplicationibus Quibusdam.
 The Vatican offers a course on exorcism, which in 2019 for the first time was opened to members of other Christian denominations.
 According to Brad Steiger, after the exorcism has been finished, the person possessed feels a "kind of release of guilt and feels reborn and freed of sin."

 Samuel J. Aquila views the recital of the Lord's Prayer as a small-scale exorcism procedure, as the ending contains the words "deliver us from evil".
 In the 15th century, Catholic exorcists were both priestly and lay, since every Christian was considered as having the power to command demons and drive them out in the name of Christ.
 These exorcists used the Order of Saint Benedict's formula "Vade retro satana" ("Step back, Satan") around this time (this prayer is inscribed on the Saint Benedict Medal sacramental).

+Benedictio domus a dæmone vexatæ is used to exorcise a haunted house.